kobakos/Acrylic_3D_KB/README.md

 - brush or syringe

 # About the files
 In the LaserCutPaths folder, there is a dxf file of where the lasercutter should cut.
-This data was made to fit into an A4 size sheet(297mm* 210mm). please follow the format of where you order your acrylics to.
+This data was made to fit into an A4 size sheet(297mm* 210mm).
+Follow the format of where you order your acrylics to.
 If you want this to be in a different format, you can do that using graphic softwares such as inkscape.

 In the 3DModels folder, I put two files, .step one and the one compatible with fusion360.
 If you want to modify this keyboard, using 3d cad would be an easy way to do it.
 When I change something of this keyboard, I usually edit the 3d model first, then apply the changings to the dxf file, by projecting the changed part to sketch and exporting it in dxf format (when using fusion360).